-Local elections: The results in maps
+Local elections: The results in maps and charts

-Local election results 2018: The results in maps
+Local election results 2018: The results in maps and charts

-With about a 100 councils declaring an election result Labour has failed to take target councils in London, while the Conservatives lost control of Trafford but have gains elsewhere.
+With the final result declared Labour has taken control of Tower Hamlets, but has failed to take other target councils in London, while the Conservatives have lost control of two councils overall.

+The Lib Dems have gained four councils, two of them in London.
+UKIP has lost over 120 councillors and the Greens have a net increase of eight councillors.

 Those councils changing hands are listed below.